-With the recent news that the average age in Ireland is 37.4, here’s our top 5 money mistakes to avoid in your 30s.
+The average age in Ireland is 37.4, and it’s a time of life when money matters start to get serious.
+Here’s our top 5 money mistakes to avoid in your 30s.

 1. Searching for perfection